-Turns out, we stumbled into a full-on Russian Orthodox mass.
-We stood at the center of the Holy Sepulchre, the navel of Christianity, and swayed as those scowling women softened their eyes and their elbows to the sound of their own chanting.
+Turns out, we stumbled our way into a full-on Russian Orthodox mass.
+We stood at the center of the Holy Sepulchre, the center of Christianity, and swayed as those scowling women softened their eyes and their elbows to the sound of their own chanting.
 I don't have a clue what they sang, but it reached into my chest and fanned that little flame, warming me from the inside and fueling me on to something more.
-But as the energy swelled, it got to be too much.
-I needed a break.
-Maybe it was introversion, maybe it was sensory overload, maybe it was trying to run away from God's fire.
-Whatever it was, it was overwhelming.
-I had to get away.
-So, Steve and I worked back through the crowd and found a seat near the edge of a labyrinth, and there we plopped down, fire in our hearts and tears in our eyes.
+As the energy swelled, though, it became too much for me.
+I had to take a break.
+Maybe it was introversion, maybe it was sensory overload, maybe it was running from God's fire.
+Whatever it was, it was overwhelming, and I had to get away.
+So, Steve and I worked back through the crowd and found a seat near the edge of a labyrinth.
+We plopped down, fire in our hearts and tears in our eyes.
 The Orthodox were still just right there, but we weren't crushed in their love anymore.
 We could watch, and cry a little, and just be for a minute.

 When I finally looked up, across the labyrinth sitting on another bench just like ours, were the pleasant babushkas at the front gate from earlier in the night.
 Again, like before, we smiled, nodded, and looked away.

-In the corner of my eye, the chanting Orthodox throng started moving, and the two of them stood up and walked forward with them.
+In the corner of my eye, the chanting Orthodox throng started moving forward, and the two of them stood and walked forward with them.
 Communion time for someone else, again.
 As strict as the Catholics can be, the Orthodox can be even more so, so Steve and I stayed put.
 But as it turned out, those babushkas weren't just there for themselves.
-Many of them brought -- get this -- gallon-sized ziplock bags, and when they got to the altar rail, they'd reverently receive for themselves, then hold out the open bag for the priest to fill with host consecrated from that holiest of sites, and they'd take that sacred bag back home to share with folks that couldn't make the trip.
-Think about that.
+Many of them brought gallon-sized ziplock bags, and when they got to the altar rail, they'd receive for themselves, then hold out the open bag for the priest to fill with host consecrated from that holiest of sites, and they'd take that sacred bag back home to share with folks that couldn't make the trip.
 They made that amazing journey and shared the most precious gift they could imagine: the Body of Christ.
 Steve and I sat and watched, struck dumb as that generous miracle unfolded.
 Our familiar babushkas returned to their bench, each cradling a ziploc bag to her chest.
-One looked at us and smiled again, but this time she gently nudged her friend, and they reached in their bags with warm smiles and gentle hands and gave each of us one of their treasured hosts.
+One looked at us and smiled again.
+She gently nudged her friend, and they looked back at us, reached in their bags, and with warm smiles and gentle hands, gave each of us one of their treasured hosts.
 That fire inside leapt, and my head flushed as tears forced their way out once again.
 The treasure they'd held became the treasure they shared.